jakepresent/RouteFinder/index.md

 As for dihedral and arete features, their presence seems to be evenly distributed among the difficulty categories.
 Based on that observation, it is likely that these features vary in difficulty and do not necessarily contribute to causing a route to be easier or harder.

-### Final Interactive Map
+### RouteFinder: An Interactive Map

-<iframe seamless frameborder="0" src="https://public.tableau.com/views/map_routes/Dashboard2?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>
 Revisiting the initial map of all routes, it is now much more interactive.
 Using what we have learned so far about what makes a route easier or harder, you can filter the map based on hold types and rock shape, as well as by pure difficulty ratings of course.
 Also, you'll notice that a small jitter has been applied for routes in the same location, so all should be visible if you zoom in.

+<iframe seamless frameborder="0" src="https://public.tableau.com/views/map_routes/Dashboard2?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>

-We hope that this final map view will enable prospective outdoor climbers to more carefully review the options that exist, and choose the right sport climbing route for yourselves.
+Ultimately, each climber is unique and likely has or will develop their own personal preferences regarding what they'd like to climb.
+We hope that this final map view will enable prospective outdoor climbers to review potential spots with more information than just the difficulty level and choose the right sport climbing route for themselves.